automotiveVehicle/trafficSignBoardDetectionAndRecognition/README.md

 • By upgrading from 5MP to 12MP Raspberry Pi camera we can detect traffic signs from far distance andwith higher clarity.

-• Further Raspberry Pi can be interfaced with motor drivers and actuators to alter the driver and controlthe car.
+• Further Raspberry Pi can be interfaced with motor drivers and actuators to alter the driver and control the car.